asuraxo/Museum-of-Art/README.md

 This project was developed using React.js and Next.js frameworks for the client-side and server-side rendering, respectively.
 Also, it uses:

-- React Icons for the icon components;
-- React Image Gallery for the artworks slider;
-- React Modal for the login and signup dialogs;
 - React Bootstrap for the responsive layout and UI components;
-- MongoDB for the database hosting;
-- Mongoose for the database modeling and querying;
+- MongoDB / Mongoose for the database hosting, modeling and querying;
+- useState, useEffect for the update of changes.
-- Axios for the HTTP requests to the RESTful API.
+- Jotai for the favourites and search history.
+- JWT for authentication

 ## Local Installation